If The Bride’s Father Has Passed Away

 The best speeches take us on a journey.
 They aren’t just a collection of ‘to dos’ and a list of random anecdotes.

 Your speech needs a thread that connects everything you’re saying.
 It could be what you’ve learnt from the bride over the years (from a secret appreciation of Justin Bieber’s back-catalogue to how to cheat at Scrabble).
-It could be your guide to the groom re how your niece works.
+Or it could be your ‘insider guide’ to how your niece operates!

 Rule 4- Less is more